 Synonyms: AICAr, AICA-Riboside, Z-Riboside

-PLEASE NOTE: Our highly pure research chemicals are provided only to academic and business customers for research use.
+PLEASE NOTE: Our reagents and chemicals are provided to academic institutes and pharmaceutical companies for in vitro research use only.
 This product has not been approved for any other purposes including, without limitation, diagnostic or therapeutic purposes, for use in preparation of food or pharmaceutical products nor for administration to humans.
-We do not supply private customers or non-research organizations with this product.
+We do not supply private customers or non-research organizations with this product!